romm/formz/Documentation/05-UsersManual/TypoScript/ConfigurationFields.rst

             You can regroup several fields by assigning them the same container selector, as in the example above.

-.. _fieldsSettings-feedbackContainerSelector:
+.. _fieldsSettings-messageContainerSelector:

-Feedback container selector
+Message container selector
 ---------------------------

 .. container:: table-row

     Property
-        ``settings.feedbackContainerSelector``
+        ``settings.messageContainerSelector``
     Required?
         No
     Description
-        Contains the CSS selector which will be used to fetch the field feedback container.
+        Contains the CSS selector which will be used to fetch the field message container.

         Note that the marker ``#FIELD#`` is dynamically replaced by the name of the field.

-        The default value of this parameter is: ``[fz-field-feedback-container="#FIELD#"]``.
+        The default value of this parameter is: ``[fz-field-message-container="#FIELD#"]``.

         **Example:**